MokiyCodes/MokiyCodes/PGP/Thunderbird.md

 You need to do this once per thunderbird installation, per person, to be able to send encrypted emails to that person.<br/>
 Requirements:
 - An existing Private PGP Key (see [Setting Up Thunderbird](#setting-up-thunderbird))
-- The person who you're trying to send emails to's public PGP Key (as an example, [my GPG key](https://raw.githubusercontent.com/MokiyCodes/MokiyCodes/main/Key)
+- The person who you're trying to send emails to's public PGP Key (as an example, [my GPG key](https://mokiycodes.github.io/MokiyCodes/Key.txt))

-(i will finish this soon)
+- The person's key's Fingerprint (Optional, but strongly encouraged - as an example, [my GPG key's Fingerprint](https://mokiycodes.github.io/MokiyCodes/Fingerprint.txt))

+1. In the [OpenPGP Key Manager](#opening-the-thunderbird-openpgp-key-manager), select `File`
+2. Select `Import Public Key(s) From File`
+3. Select the key(s) to import
+4. Check that the `Fingerprint` (shown below the User's Name and Email) is identical to the Fingerprint of the user who's key you're importing.
+You can ask them to send you their fingerprint.
+5. Select `Accepted (unverified)`
+6. Click `OK`

+### Finding your Key's Fingerprint
+Method 1:
+1. In the [OpenPGP Key Manager](#opening-the-thunderbird-openpgp-key-manager), find your GPG Key
+2. Right click it
+3. Select `Copy`, then `Fingerprint`

+Method 2:
+1. In the [OpenPGP Key Manager](#opening-the-thunderbird-openpgp-key-manager), find your GPG Key
+2. Right click it
+3. Select `Key Propreties`